Pete Davidson: Relationships

 Davidson dated comedian Carly Aquilino from 2014 until 2015 and actress Cazzie David from 2016 to 2018.

-In May 2018, he started dating singer Ariana Grande after she broke up with Mac Miller.
+In May 2018, he began dating singer Ariana Grande after she broke up with Mac Miller.
 In June 2018, Davidson confirmed he was engaged to Grande, but the engagement was called off in October 2018 after Miller's death.
 Grande's song about Davidson, "Pete Davidson", is on her 2018 album Sweetener.
 She also referenced him in her song "Thank U, Next" with the lyric, "Even almost got married / And for Pete I'm so thankful".
 The relationship is also notable for popularizing the term "big dick energy".

 In January 2019, Davidson was reported to be in a relationship with actress Kate Beckinsale, but by April they had "called time on their romance".
 In response to media comments about their age difference, he said that such an age gap was new to him and that the media should ask older men in longer relationships with younger women such as Leonardo DiCaprio, Alec Baldwin, Larry King, and Donald Trump about it.

 Later in 2019, Davidson dated actress Margaret Qualley.
 Their relationship ended in October.
 He was involved with model Kaia Gerber from October 2019 to January 2020.
-In August 2021, he split from Bridgerton actress Phoebe Dynevor after a five-month relationship.
+In August 2021, he dated Bridgerton actress Phoebe Dynevor for five-months.

 Davidson and Kim Kardashian were first spotted out together in October 2021 after Kardashian appeared on Saturday Night Live.
 During her time hosting an episode of SNL, the two shared an on-screen kiss in a Disney-themed sketch where they played Jasmine and Aladdin.
 They began dating in November 2021.
 Kardashian filed for divorce from Kanye West in February 2021.
 She was legally declared single by a judge in March 2022.
 West referenced the relationship in his 2022 track "Eazy", in which he threatens to "beat Pete Davidson's ass".
 The video for "Eazy" depicts a claymation figure of Davidson being kidnapped, buried, and shown his severed head.
 West further attacked Davidson on Instagram in February 2022, calling him a "dickhead" and "Hillary Clinton's ex boyfriend".
-In August 2022, Davidson and Kardashian split up after nine months of dating.
+In August 2022, Davidson and Kardashian ended their relationship after nine months.

 Between December 2022 and August 2023, Davidson dated actress Chase Sui Wonders.
 They met on the set of Bodies Bodies Bodies and she later co-starred in Davidson's streaming series Bupkis.
 He dated actress Madelyn Cline from September 2023 to July 2024.

 In March 2025, Davidson began a relationship with model and actress Elsie Hewitt.
-The couple made their red carpet debut at the Blossom Ball in May and later moved in together, dividing time between residences in Brooklyn and upstate New York.
-On July 16, 2025, Hewitt announced via Instagram that they were expecting a child.
+The couple made their red carpet debut at the Blossom Ball in May and later moved in together, dividing their time between residences in Brooklyn and upstate New York.
+In December 2025, they had a daughter.
+In May 2026, it was reported that Davidson and Hewitt had separated.